Magikfake/sdk-js/README.md

         },
     ],
     "tokenStatus": {
-        "tokensOverflow": 0, // Indicates the number of token that overflowed the plan "tokenLimit": 500, // Number of token per month included in the plan "tokenRemaining": 500, // Number of token remaining "tokenResetDate": "Sat, 17 Jun 2023 08:17:07 GMT" // Indicates the date for the token reset }
+        "tokensConsumedForRequest": 5000, // Indicates the number of tokens consumed for the request "tokensOverflow": 0, // Indicates the number of token that overflowed the plan "tokenLimit": 25000, // Number of token per month included in the plan "tokenRemaining": 500, // Number of token remaining "tokenResetDate": "Sat, 17 Jun 2023 08:17:07 GMT" // Indicates the date for the token reset }